 Jewel Changi Airport in Singapore is not a bad place to have to wait.
 But because not everyone gets the chance to travel to Singapore - especially not in these times - this short film gives the viewer a look inside the famous airport where you can admire the world's largest indoor waterfall.

 Short Film of Jewel Changi Airport

-On the project's one-year anniversary, Safdie Architects has released a short film documenting its Jewel Changi Airport that forms an important part of Singapore's main airport.
-The focal point is the world's tallest indoor waterfall (which consists entirely of collected rainwater that gets pumped around with approximately 40.000 liters of rainwater per minute), surrounded by a 'forest valley' and a four-story garden filled with an abundance of plants and trees.
+On the project's one-year anniversary, Safdie Architects released a short film documenting Jewel Changi Airport which forms an important part of Singapore's main airport.
+The focal point is the world's tallest indoor waterfall (which consists entirely of collected rainwater that gets pumped around with approximately 40,000 liters of rainwater per minute), surrounded by a 'forest valley' and a four-story garden filled with an abundance of plants and trees.
 The airport also features recreational facilities such as climbable sky nets, a hedge maze, and a series of slides.

 The City in the Garden